When You Arrive

 Then International Office orientation will take place online on January 7th, from 9.15am-2pm.

 Make sure you check your DCU email address regularly, as that is where you’ll receive important information, reminders and event invitations.

 This is the easiest way to get to DCU from Dublin Airport.
 It costs about €20 to get to DCU or the surrounding area or about €30 to the city centre, depending on the number of people and bags.

 You can take a bus from the airport, but it’s a 10-15 walk from that bus stop to the DCU Glasnevin Campus.
 The 16 or 41 bus from the airport stops directly at the St Patrick’s and All Hallows Campuses.
-You’ll need €2-€4 in coins to pay for the bus and no change is given.
+You’ll need €2-€4 in coins or a LEAP card to pay for the bus and no change is given.

 Students staying for two semesters or more must open an Irish bank account.
 It’s best to do this during your first two weeks in Ireland as you may need it for some immigration processes.
 You may also have to pay your rent from an Irish bank account.
 Online banking is available.

 Allied Irish Bank, Swords Road, Santry, Dublin 9, D09 DH56

 Bank of Ireland, 112 Mobhi Road, Glasnevin, Dublin 9, D09 E062